kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 by Brachman and Levesque, [Knowledge Representation and Reasoning](https://www.cin.ufpe.br/~mtcfa/files/in1122/Knowledge%20Representation%20and%20Reasoning.pdf).
 I am not particularly recommending to read this if you are interested in RDF and how to use it.
 This is more a book for graduate seminars covering the foundations of the topic, but it is a very good read.
 KRR systems often use logic-based languages to represent knowledge.
-Often these langauges are subsets of first order logic (FOL), where information is represented as formulas like
+Often these languages are subsets of first order logic (FOL), where information is represented as formulas like
 $\exists x \forall y Friends(x, y) \wedge \neg LivesIn(x, Canada)$.
 If you want to indulge yourself in science and ponder about why we cannot compute whether a query/formula in FOL is true or false